 (2) In any proceedings in relation to the dealings, any assertion by the port authority or the new owner that the matters that the third party is entitled to assume were not correct must be disregarded.

-47. Assumptions that may be made
+47. Assumptions that may be made under s.
+45 and 46

 The assumptions that a person is, because of section 45 or 46, entitled to make are —